 I currently teach the sociology of sustainability, focusing on the social construction of the environment and landscape value and quality; responses to energy generation and use of energy in the home; and the role of the media in shaping information about the environment.
 I also teach a range of qualitative research methods.

-I am Senior PT and Exams Convenor for the MA in Sustainable Development, a new interdisciplinary undergraduate degree:
+I am Senior PT and Exams Convenor for the MA in Sustainable Development, an interdisciplinary undergraduate degree.

 Haggett, C. (2010) Discourses of Risk: Responsibility and the Construction of Blame, Berlin: Lambert

 Peer-reviewed journal articles:

 Haggett, C., T. ten Brink, A. Russell, M. Roach, J. Firestone, T. Dalton, and B.J.
 McCay (2020) ‘Offshore wind projects and fisheries: Conflict and engagement in the United Kingdom and the United States’.
 Oceanography 33(4):38-47, https://doi.org/10.5670/oceanog.2020.404

 Creamer, E., Allen, S., and Haggett, C. (2018) 'Incomers' leading 'community-led' sustainability initiatives: A contradiction in terms?
 Environment and Planning C: Politics and Space https://doi.org/10.1177/0263774X18802476